meganetaaan/react-moddable/README.md

 This project is my first attempt to run React.js on the top of ModdableSDK, implementing a custom renderer with `react-reconciler`.
+Referenced, forked and modified [`react-ssd1306`](https://github.com/doodlewind/react-ssd1306#react-ssd1306) by @doodlewind which runs React.js on QuickJS and Raspberry Pi.

 ## Prerequisites